Health and wellness contributor Sheryl Kraft—a mother of two adult sons—writes about her mother-son spa trip to The Lodge at Woodloch.

 It didn’t take much time for me to figure it all out.
 My younger son, Jeremy, takes after me in so many ways.
 People often say we look alike, and we tend to have similar dispositions.
 And, it turns out, he has a special reverence for all things spa, too.
 Although he’s never visited one, he does like to be soothed and pampered – and has developed an appetite and appreciation for wholesome, healthy foods and exploring new things.

-Finding the perfect excuse
+Finding the perfect excuse for a mother-son spa trip

 His 30th birthday was the perfect “excuse” I needed to let him see one first-hand, rather than just hear me wax poetic about all the spa visits I’ve been fortunate to experience over the years.